trethore/java-chromium-embedded-framework/README.md

 The JCEF project is an extension of the Chromium Embedded Framework (CEF) project hosted at https://bitbucket.org/chromiumembedded/cef/.
 JCEF maintains a development branch that tracks the most recent CEF3 release branch.
 JCEF source code can be downloaded, built and packaged into a binary distribution.
 Once you have created the binary distribution for your platform you can distribute it as a stand-alone package without further dependencies on the JCEF, CEF or Chromium source code.
 Visit the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/java-cef/wiki/BranchesAndBuilding) Wiki page for detailed instructions.

+# Optional dependencies

+* LWJGL 3: only required if you use the direct input/audio helpers (`CefKeyEvent`, `CefMouseEvent`, `CefMouseWheelEvent`, `DataPointer`).
+Vanilla AWT/Swing usage does not require LWJGL.
+Example Gradle coordinates:
+  - `implementation "org.lwjgl:lwjgl:3.3.4"`
+  - Platform natives, e.g. `runtimeOnly "org.lwjgl:lwjgl:3.3.4:natives-windows"` plus `natives-linux` / `natives-macos` as needed.
+  - Minecraft already ships LWJGL 3, so mods running inside it typically don’t need to add these explicitly.

 # Helping Out

 JCEF is still very much a work in progress.
 Some ways that you can help out:

-\- Vote for issues in the [JCEF issue tracker](https://github.com/chromiumembedded/java-cef/issues) that are important to you.
+\- Vote for issues in the [project issue tracker](https://github.com/trethore/java-chromium-embedded-framework/issues) that are important to you.
 This helps with development prioritization.

 \- Report any bugs that you find or feature requests that are important to you.
 Make sure to first search for existing issues before creating new ones.
 Please use the [JCEF Forum](http://magpcss.org/ceforum/viewforum.php?f=17) and not the issue tracker for usage questions.
 Each JCEF issue should: